gost/workshops/2017_foss4g_boston/5_mqtt.md

 - <a href="https://eclipse.org/paho/clients/js/">Eclipse Paho Javascript Client</a>

-Install some of these tools/frameworks and try to perform the publish/subscribe methods.
+Install some of these tools/frameworks and test the publish/subscribe methods.

 Continue to <a href = "6_filtering.md">6) Filtering</a>